 How everyone benefits from balanced growth

 KfW Development Bank therefore promotes economic growth that enables decent work.
 It invests, for example, in funds that give companies access to loans.
 Prospering companies create employment and generate income.
 KfW is also investing in the construction of infrastructure, which directly and indirectly secures jobs.
 In addition, it is promoting the expansion of vocational training systems that make it possible for employees to receive qualifications orientated toward market demands.
 Furthermore, KfW supports innovation in partner countries and is financing a broad spectrum of technologies, as demand on the global market is primarily for high-quality products.
 KfW is supporting its partner countries as they expand value chains and improve products, thus creating more productive jobs with higher incomes.

 A functioning financial system is the basis of every economy.
 To give people in partner countries access to financial services like bank accounts, loans and insurance, KfW is supporting local financial institutions – which also contributes to a prosperous economy and thus stable employment.

 In its partner countries, KfW Development Bank promotes employment and qualitative economic growth that equally bears economic, social and ecological aspects in mind.

-Its involvement is making an impact: with just the commitments from 2019, which amount to nearly EUR 1.2 billion, over 2 million permanent jobs have been created and secured.
-The commitments created and protected over 131,000 jobs by promoting small and mid-sized companies.
+Its involvement is making an impact: with just the commitments from 2020, which amount to nearly EUR 2.6 billion, over 2.4 million permanent jobs have been created and secured.
+The commitments created and protected over 66,000 jobs by promoting small and mid-sized companies.
 Many KfW projects indirectly contribute to the creation and protection of jobs.
 The impact on the downstream value added chain in particular has major potential but cannot be reliably quantified.
-With new or better-quality measures for professional training programmes, KfW reached more than 56,000 people, including over 21,000 women, with its commitments from 2019.
-Over 86,000 people are able to access insurance to protect themselves from the impacts of crop failure due to climate change.
+With new or better-quality measures for professional training programmes, KfW reached more than 204,000 people, including over 88,000 women, with its commitments from 2020.
+Over 8 million people are able to access insurance to protect themselves from the impacts of crop failure due to climate change.
 This protects them against loss of income due to events like droughts or floods.